vanessafcosta/slotu-http4k/challenges/01_greeter.md

 [Using the starter project](../resources/starter_project/), build a web app which prints a personalised greeting message to its user.

-If the user browses the URL http://localhost/hello?name=Leo, it should print "Hello Leo".
-If they browse the URL http://localhost/hello?name=Jay, it should print "Hello Jay", etc.
+If the user heads to the URL http://localhost/hello?name=Leo, the server should send back "Hello Leo".

+If they head to the URL http://localhost/hello?name=Jay, they should get "Hello Jay", etc.

 ## Supporting materials